RobinFrugte97/web-design/README.md

 # User scenario

 - Marie is deaf.
-She wants to watch an action video about snowboarding.
-When she is watching the video, she wants to know some context about the video.
-- Job wants to quickly select the filters he is interested about that particular day, so he can start watching videos of said topic.
-- Marie want to know how the site works as quickly as possible, so she can be on her way as soon as possible.
+She is interested in watching some video's.
+She does not exactly know what she wants to see and where she wants to see them.
+Youtube can get real confusing for her because Youtube is not specifically built for deaf people.
+When the topic is brought up during a conversation with a friend of Marie's, Vids is mentioned.
+She tells Marie that Vids is built with deaf people in mind.
+Because Marie is interested in watching video's, she goes to the Vids website.
+Marie selects a couple of topics that seem interesting to her.
+She picks a video to watch and reads what the video is about in the information tab.
+She decides to pick some different topics to watch more video's.
+- Job watches youtube video's regularly.
+He has a good idea of what he like to see and what not.
+He is reading about a new video site named Vids on a tech website.
+He decides to have a look.
+He selects the filters he is familiar with and watches a video.
+After he is done watching the video, he continues to watch a suggested video of the same topic.
+He continues until he watched all the video's of a certain topic.

 # Feedback Week 1